Kapudan Pasha

 The Kapudan Pasha (قپودان پاشا, modern Turkish: Kaptan Paşa), also known as the Kapudan-ı Derya (قپودان دریا, modern: Kaptan-ı Derya, "Captain of the Sea") was the grand admiral of the Ottoman Navy.
-Typically, the Kapudan Pasha was based at Galata and Gallipoli during the winter and charged with annual sailings during the summer months.
+Typically, the Kapudan Pasha operated from a base at Galata and Gallipoli during the winter and conducted annual sailings during the summer months.
 The title of Kapudan Pasha itself is only attested from 1567 onwards; earlier designations for the supreme commander of the fleet include Derya Bey ("bey of the sea") and Re'is Kapudan ("head captain").

+The Oxford English Dictionary regards the Ottoman Turkish word as a form of the Italian word (English translation: "captain");

+Ottoman Turkish or comes from Persian – "padishah, protecting lord".

 The title Derya Bey as an official rank within the Ottoman state structure originated during the reign of Bayezid I. Following the 1453 conquest of Constantinople, Mehmed II raised Baltaoğlu Süleyman Bey to the status of sanjak bey for his efforts against the Byzantines in the Golden Horn.
-Baltaoğlu received the sanjak of Gallipoli (the principal Turkish naval base) and the kazas of Galata (until the Conquest a Genovese colony) and of İzmit (whose tax remittance consisted of ship timber).
+Baltaoğlu received the sanjak of Gallipoli (the principal Turkish naval base) and the kazas of Galata (until the conquest a Genovese colony) and of İzmit (whose tax remittance consisted of ship timber).

 The success of Hayreddin Barbarossa (c.
-1478-1546) saw the Kapudan Pasha elevated to the ranks of beylerbey and vizier in 1535, with his territories expanded into the Eyalet of the Archipelago and Algiers.
+1478-1546) saw the Kapudan Pasha elevated to the ranks of and vizier in 1535, with his territories expanded into the Eyalet of the Archipelago and Algiers.
 Hayreddin's successors succeeded to these holdings, but saw their rank drop to two-horsetail vizier for several centuries.

 Naval flag of the Kapudan Pasha.

 The official residence of the Kapudan Pasha was in the Divankhane in the Imperial Arsenal in the Golden Horn, but the Pasha was often away as governorship of the Eyalet of the Archipelago entailed visiting its various provinces in person every year.
-The post was one of great power and prestige within the Ottoman hierarchy: Evliya Çelebi reports that it had an annual income of 885,000 silver akçe.
+The post was one of great power and prestige within the Ottoman hierarchy: Evliya Çelebi reported in the 17th century that it had an annual income of 885,000 silver akçe.
 Additional income, to the amount of 300,000 kuruş in the 18th/19th centuries, came from leasing a number of Aegean islands to tax farmers (iltizam).

-The heyday of the post of Kapudan Pasha came in the 16th century, when a succession of capable holders brought Ottoman naval power to its height, and for a time ensured its supremacy in the Mediterranean.
+The heyday of the post of Kapudan Pasha came in the 16th century, when a succession of capable holders brought Ottoman naval power to its height, and for a time ensured Ottoman supremacy in the Mediterranean Sea.
 Although in theory the post could only be filled by a serving admiral (Kapudan-i Hümayun), a chief of the Imperial Arsenal (Tersane Kethüdasi) or, at the very least, by the sanjak-bey of Rhodes, from the turn of the 17th century the appointment of court favourites and/or persons lacking in military or naval experience marked the beginning of Ottoman naval decline.